wavefrontHQ/docs/pages/doc/users_roles.md

 summary: Manage global permissions with roles
 ---

-Administrators manage global permissions in the Wavefront environment:
+Administrators use roles to fine-tune authorization in the Wavefront environment:
-* Create one or more **roles** and assigns one or more [permissions](permissions_overview.html) to each role.
+1. Create one or more **roles** and assign one or more [permissions](permissions_overview.html) to each role.
-* Create one or more **groups** and adds one or more users to each group.
+2. Create one or more **groups** and add one or more accounts to each group.
+Accounts can be user accounts or service accounts.
-* Assign one or more roles to each group.
+3. Assign one or more roles to each group.
 It's also possible to assign a role to individual users.

-Administrators can also [manage access to individual objects](access.html), for example access to a sensitive dashboard.
+In addition to the global roles and permissions model, Wavefront also supports [access control for individual objects](access.html), for example, administrators can limit access to a sensitive dashboard.

-Accounts can be user accounts or service accounts.

 {% include note.html content="You must have the **Accounts, Groups & Roles** permission to view and manage authorization in Wavefront.
 If you don't have the permission, the corresponding UI menu selections, buttons, and links are not visible." %}

 ## Manage Roles and Permissions

-Our roles and permissions model makes it easy to make sure nobody can perform tasks without the corresponding permission -- and our doc set lists the required permissions for most tasks.
+The Wavefront roles and permissions model allows you to make sure nobody can perform tasks without the corresponding permission -- and this doc set lists the required permissions for most tasks.

-It's possible to grant permissions or assign a role to an individual user, but assigning a role to a group of users is more efficient and leaves less room for error.
+Creating roles and assigning them to groups of users is most efficient and least error prone.
+It's possible to grant permissions or assign a role to an individual account -- that might make sense during a POC.

 ### Create a Role

-All users with **Accounts** permission can create roles.
+All users with **Accounts, Groups & Roles** permission can create roles.

 1. Log in to your Wavefront instance.
 2. From the gear menu, select **Account Management**.